ziza093/yourCourses/README.md

 # yourCourses
-An small app which takes the uni table and extract only the courses your class should attend.
+A small app which takes the uni table and extract only the courses your class should attend.

 To run the program I suggest you clone the repository.
 Create a python virtual enviroment.
 Install there the libraries you need to run the code.
 And then you are good to go.